It is agreed

 Fees means the fees payable by Client for the Course or Additional Services as set out in the Order Document, and for any Additional Services contemplated in clause 2.1(b).

-GST has the meaning given in the GST Law.GST Law means the A New Tax System (Goods and Services Tax) Act 1999 (Cth).
+GST Law means the A New Tax System (Goods and Services Tax) Act 1999 (Cth).

 Insolvency Event means an event of bankruptcy or insolvency, an assignment for the benefit of creditors, the appointment of a receiver, receiver and manager, provisional liquidator, liquidator and official manager or any similar person to any assets of a person, a failure to comply with a statutory demand, or anything else which occurs which is analogous or has a substantially similar effect, under the laws of any jurisdiction, or the person is otherwise insolvent or unable to pay its debts as and when they fall due.